iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Since we must know in which stage we are in order to end the process, we must consider the time step $t$ as part of the state.
 Then, any state from the stage N will point towards the terminal state.
-Thus, given a transition $T$ for the rest of the state, our dynamics follows a transition defined as
+Thus, given a transition $T$ for the rest of the states, our dynamics follows a transition defined as

 $$ \bar{T}((t, s), a) = \begin{cases}